wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Behind its "cryptographic barrier", the <strong>KV</strong> Secrets Engine stores secrets such as these :

-   * Passwords associated with userids typed in to login web applications.
+   * Passwords associated with userids (such as email address) typed in to log in to web applications.

    * Tokens - a sensitive value created for an unrelated value, such as <a target="_blank" href="https://learn.hashicorp.com/tutorials/nomad/hashicorp-enterprise-license?in=vault/enterprise">enterprise software license keys</a>